justin-carver/Aida/README.md

 ## Technicals

-**config.example.js** should be configured appropriately and renamed to **config.js** to enable Twitter API communication.
+**config.example.json** should be configured appropriately and renamed to **config.json** to enable Twitter API communication.
 Aida will not start without this file!

 *Libraries:*

 [twitter-api-client](https://www.npmjs.com/package/twitter-api-client)

 [node-cron](https://www.npmjs.com/package/node-cron)

 [express](https://www.npmjs.com/package/express)

+## Wishlist

+These are various ideas that I would love to implement with Aida at some point:

+- [ ] Implement metric reporting locally on the server via Aida.
+Currently, users have to manage their own growth metrics.

 ---